CRATES FOR UKRAINE

 What are the typical costs to pack each crate type?

-What is the minimum and maximum number of crates I can deliver to Dallas or Chattanooga?
+What is the minimum and maximum number of crates I can deliver to a LDP?

-There is no max and no min to deliver.
+There is no max and no min crate count for a delivery.
 However, we strongly encourage you to commit to at least 4 crates.
-Obviously, the further away you live from these 2 drop off locations, the more practical it is to increase your delivery crate count for efficiency.
+Coordinate all deliveries directly with your LDP.

 What do the crates look like and where can I buy them?

-What if I want to pack crates but I can't deliver them to Dallas or Chattanooga?
+What if I want to pack crates but I can't deliver them to a LDP?

 Can I use other types of crates or storage bins to pack supplies?